cpske/ISP/assignment/week5/agile-and-coding.md

+---
-# Questions about Agile Practices
+title: Questions about Agile Practices
+---

 PAD refers to the book *Practices of an Agile Developer*, mentioned in class last week.
 For some questions you are asked to name a "Tip" from the PAD book or PAD Quick Reference.